obiba/mica-python-client/README.md

 ## Development

-Mica Python client can be easily extended by using the classes defined in `core.py` and in `protobuf/*.py` files.
+Mica Python client can be easily extended by using the classes defined in `core.py` file.

 ## Mailing list